jbellis/jvector/UPGRADING.md

   if you were building a graph of M=16 with JVector2, you should build it with M=32 with JVector3.
 - `NodeSimilarity.ReRanker` renamed to `Reranker`
 - `NodeSimilarity.Reranker` api has changed.
-The interface is no longer parameterized, and the `similarityTo` method no longer takes a Map parameter (provided by `search` with the full vectors associated with the nodes returned).
-This is because we discovered that (in contrast with the original DiskANN design) it is more performant to read vectors lazily from disk at reranking time, since this will only have to fetch vectors for the topK nodes instead of all nodes visited.
+The interface is no longer parameterized, the `similarityTo` method no longer takes a Map parameter (provided by `search` with the full vectors associated with the nodes returned), and a single call will be made with an array of ids to rerank rather than call-per-id.
+The map change is because we discovered that (in contrast with the original DiskANN design) it is more performant to read vectors lazily from disk at reranking time, since this will only have to fetch vectors for the topK nodes instead of all nodes visited.
+The id change is to allow native implementations to perform more work per FFM call.

 ## Other changes to public classes